-This study has limitations; the change from one treatment method to another resulted in an inherent bias in the techniques, since the onset of SVP approach concurred with the learning curve of the latter by the physiotherapists.
+This study has limitations; the change from one treatment method to another resulted in an inherent bias in the techniques, since the onset of the SVP approach concurred with the learning curve of the latter by the physiotherapists.
 However, this did not appear to affect the comparability of groups, nor to the SVP group.
 In any case, the bias would have been produced against the SVP method, meaning that if our experience with the SVP protocol had matched the experience gained with the RD method, and if we had applied randomization, this would have generated even better results for the SVP group.
 Moreover, the rehabilitation department organization did not allow us to perform both treatment protocols simultaneously; for that reason, we carried out a retrospective study.
 Due to the high rate of surgery required for complete correction of idiopathic clubfoot using the RD method, we discarded the RD method in favor of the SVP method.
-In conclusion, SVP method achieves prolonged correction of deformities more efficiently than the RD method; the best advantage of SVP method is the greater number of cases without any surgeries.
+In conclusion, the SVP method achieves prolonged correction of deformities more efficiently than the RD method; the best advantage of the SVP method is the greater number of cases without any surgeries.
 The SVP method should be regarded as a clearly beneficial option for the treatment of idiopathic clubfoot.
 Further studies are needed to corroborate or refute our results.

 ARTICLE HIGHLIGHTS